TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 73 - 9/7 (Friday)
 Studying React components today.
 I discovered that this is easy to play around with in CodeSandBox.
 So I got my account up and running and going through Tyler McGinnis [React Tutorial](https://tylermcginnis.com/reactjs-tutorial-a-comprehensive-guide-to-building-apps-with-react/)

+### Day 74 - 9/8 (Saturday)
+Pretty much spent the entire day on Lesson 3 in React (State Management).
+My brain is officially melted.
+I learned almost everything except I need a bit more on Controlled Components.
+That's for tomorrow.